siddharthakatiyar/ContactConnect/README.md

 # ContactConnect

 ContactConnect is a web application that allows users to manage their contacts.
 It provides a secure and user-friendly platform for storing and organizing contact information.
-This application is built using Node.js and Express.js for the backend, along with MongoDB as the database.
+This application is backend only, and it provides a REST API for managing contacts.

 ## Features